Rana Sanga: Who was he and why you should know about this great Rajput King

 Rana Sanga (Maharana Sangram Singh) was born on 12 April 1482.
 He belonged to the Sisodiya Clan of the Rajputs.

-After the death of Rana Raimal (grandson of Maharana Kumbha) who ruled Mewar from 1473 to 1508, there was an intense battle for the throne of Mewar.
-Initially Rana Raimal’s elder son i.e. Prithviraj came out to be the ablest ruler.
+After the death of Rana Raimal (son of Maharana Kumbha) who ruled Mewar from 1473 to 1508, there was an intense battle for the throne of Mewar.
+Initially, Rana Raimal’s elder son i.e. Prithviraj came out to be the ablest ruler.

-To establish his rule on Mewar, Prithviraj started to subjugate every possible obstacle that can stop him to become the Maharana of Mewar.
+To establish his rule on Mewar, Prithviraj started to subjugate every possible obstacle that could stop him from becoming the Maharana of Mewar.
 One obstacle between the throne of Mewar and Prithviraj was Rana Sanga.
 To permanently remove Rana Sanga his elder brother Prithviraj blinded his one eye.
 Later Rana Sanga was forced to leave Chittor and took refuge in Ajmer.

 Rise of Rana Sanga